Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Principal processes in the dense stellar cusp

 While the SMBH dominates the gravitational potential, stars also interact with each other.
-Any given star experiences mostly weak, small angle scatterings with other stars, but rare strong scatterings at small impact parameters occur as well, and have a similar effect on the total accumulated changes in the specific energy, $E$, and the specific angular momentum, $J$ \citep{LightmanShapiro1977}.
+Any given star experiences mostly weak, small-angle scatterings with other stars, but rare strong scatterings at small impact parameters occur as well, and have a similar effect on the total accumulated changes in the specific energy, $E$, and the specific angular momentum, $J$ \citep{LightmanShapiro1977}.
 Under the simplest assumption that all scatterings are random, the star's orbital parameters change diffusively in phase space.
-A star orbiting the SMBH with a semi-major-axis (sma) $r$ will change its specific angular momentum by order unity over a two-body relaxation time given by \citep{BW76,BW77}
+A star orbiting the SMBH with a semi-major-axis (sma) $r$ will change its specific angular momentum by order unity over a two-body relaxation time, given by \citep{BW76,BW77}

 Here $P(r)$ is the orbital period of a Keplerian orbit around the SMBH, $N(r)$ is the number of stars in the proximity of the radius $r$ and $\ln{\Lambda}$ is the resulting Coulomb logarithm.
-Assuming that most stars have roughly circular orbits, $N(r)$ is approximately the number of stars enclosed by a radius $r$.
-The time scale for order of unity diffusion in energy space is somewhat longer than $\ttb(r)$, so stars generally change their periapse prior to significantly changing their sma.
+Assuming that most stars have roughly circular orbits, $N(r)$ is approximately the number of stars enclosed by radius $r$.
+The time scale for order-of-unity diffusion in energy space is somewhat longer than $\ttb(r)$, so stars generally change their periapse prior to changing their smas significantly.

-This two body relaxation time allows to derive a rough estimate for the TDE rate \citep{SariFragione2019}.
-Assuming that the cluster is dominated by stars with a sma $r\sim R_h$ and that at $R_h$ the velocity distribution is isotropic, TDEs reflect the rate at which stars at the radius of influence are scattered into orbits with angular momentum $J\leq J_{LC}=\sqrt{2G\MBH R_T}$.
-A system with Milky-Way like parameters will tend to an "empty-loss-cone" scenario, in which there is on average less than one star in an orbit that terminates in tidal disruption.
+This two-body relaxation time allows us to derive a rough estimate for the TDE rate \citep{SariFragione2019}.
+Assuming that the cluster is dominated by stars with an sma $r\sim R_h$ and that at $R_h$ the velocity distribution is isotropic, TDEs reflect the rate at which stars at the radius of influence are scattered into orbits with angular momentum $J\leq J_{LC}=\sqrt{2G\MBH R_T}$.
+A system with Milky Way-like parameters will tend to an "empty-loss-cone" scenario, in which there is on average less than one star in an orbit that terminates in tidal disruption.
 Hence the TDE rate is set by stars evolving from a circular orbit to a highly eccentric one that will "plunge" below $R_T$.
-This occurs as a diffusive process in a two-dimensional angular momentum space, originating from the circular angular momentum $J_c(R_h)=\sqrt{G\MBH R_h}$ and terminating at the loss-cone value $J_{LC}$.
+This occurs as a diffusive process in two-dimensional angular momentum space, originating from the circular angular momentum $J_c(R_h)=\sqrt{G\MBH R_h}$ and terminating at the loss-cone value $J_{LC}$.
 The TDE rate should be of order